-DIVISION

-FIRST READING

-MEDIATION COMMITTEE

-Division occurs in two stages:

-- a) Division 1 which is the separation of the members of the House into two groups, for and against, so the votes can be counted and recorded in Hansard (the full reports (verbatim) of the speeches of Members of Parliament). - b) Division 2 One of the parts that a country or state is divided into for the purpose of holding an election.
+DIVISION FIRST READING MEDIATION COMMITTEE Division occurs in two stages: a) Division 1 which is the separation of the members of the House into two groups, for and against, so the votes can be counted and recorded in Hansard (the full reports (verbatim) of the speeches of Members of Parliament). b) Division 2 - One of the parts that a country or state is divided into for the purpose of holding an election.
 Occurs when a Bill is introduced in Parliament.
 A Bill is read a first time by the Clerk reading only the title of the Bill and is referred to the relevant Committee.

-Whenever the Senate does not agree to any of the amendments proposed by the National Assembly or rejects a Motion that a Bill which originated in the National Assembly, the Speakers of both Houses appoint a Mediation Committee, consisting of an equal number of Senators and Members of the National Assembly to develop a version of the Bill that is agreeable to both Houses.
+Whenever the Senate does not agree to any of the amendments proposed by the National Assembly or rejects a Motion that a Bill which originated in the National Assembly, the Speakers of both Houses appoint a Mediation Committee, consisting of an equal number of Senators and Members of the Nationa Assembly to develop a version of the Bill that is agreeable to both Houses.
 If the National Assembly agrees with the Bill and does not propose any amendments, the Senate forwards the Bill to the President for assent.
 If the National Assembly proposes amendments to the Bill, the amendments are submitted to the Senate and are circulated to the Senators.
 The amendments are then considered in the Committee of the Whole.
 The Senate may then pass the Bill by including all the amendments or may reject any or all the amendments.
 Where an amendment is rejected, the Bill is referred to a mediation committee.

-PRESIDENTIAL ASSENT

-SECOND READING

-THIRD READING

-means that once a Bill originating in the Senate or National Assembly has been passed by both Houses where applicable, the Speaker refers the concluded Bill to the President for assent.
+PRESIDENTIAL ASSENT SECOND READING THIRD READING means that once a Bill originating in the Senate or National Assembly has been passed by both Houses where applicable, the Speaker refers the concluded Bill to the President for assent.
+A stage where the Senators debate the essence and principles of the Bill and give their views on the Bill.
+Once Committee of the whole on a Bill is concluded, the Bill is reported back to the Senate.
+On adoption of the report on the Bill, the Bill is read a third time.
+No amendments maybe moved at this stage except amending the motion to defer or postpone the third reading of the Bill to a future date.
 The President is required to either assent to the Bill or refer the Bill back to the Senate for reconsideration within fourteen (14) days noting any reservations by the President.
-Where a Bill has been referred back to Parliament by the President, the Parliament may either amend the Bill in light of the President's reservations or pass it a second time without amendments or with amendments that do not fully accommodate the President's reservations.
+Where a Bill has been referred back to Parliament by the President, the Parliament may either amend the Bill in light of the President's reservations or pass it a second time without amendments or with amendments that do not fully accommodate the

+President's reservations.
 Parliament may either amend the Bill in light of the President's reservations or pass it a second time without amendments or with amendments that do not fully accommodate the President's reservations.